Problematic Porn Use and The Stages of Addiction

 This is characterised by powerful craving and loss of control.

 Intense craving for the addictive behavior.
-Less liking and more wanting.
+Less liking and more wanting, or “needing”.

-Neuroplastic impairments extend to the prefrontal cortex (brain’s control centre), which controls motivation, self-regulation, decision-making, and executive functions.
+Neuroplastic impairments (changes to the brain) extend to the prefrontal cortex (brain’s control centre), which controls motivation, self-regulation, decision-making, and executive functions.

 Deficiencies in inhibitory control: The ability to resist urges and control impulses is compromised.